Loan process for new clients

 Actions towards defaulters

 Since CML uses weekly payments, potential defaulters are detected at a very early stage.
-In addition, the book keeping system gives the CML staff a very good view of the clients businesses and enables them to discover potential problems before they become severe.
+In addition, the book keeping system gives the CML staff a very good view of the client’s businesses and enables them to discover potential problems before they become severe.

 However, late payments do happen.
 Often due to sudden but necessary expenses such as school fees or unlucky circumstances such as sickness that hinders the client from running his/her business.

 When late payments occur, CML acts quickly.
 The first action is to call the client and set up a meeting.
-The client have to clarify why he or she did not pay, and often a solution to the problem can be found together with the CML staff.
+The client has to clarify why he or she did not pay, and often a solution to the problem can be found together with the CML staff.
 It is important that at an early stage change the attitude of the client and teach him/her how to save money for unexpected expenses to reduce the risk of future payment problems.

-If the client not show up for the meeting or regrets to accept a new repayment schedule, CML send up to three notification letters to the client informing them of their responsibility to pay and the consequences of not paying.
+If a client does not show up for the meeting or regrets to accept a new repayment schedule, CML send up to three notification letters to the client informing them of their responsibility to pay and the consequences of not paying.
 If nothing happens also after these notifications, the client will be taken to court.

 Of course, there are also circumstances under which the client cannot repay the loan.
 The client might have a serious accident or get very sick and in worst case die during the repayment period.
 Something that totally destroys the business, such as fire outbreak, might also occur.
-Therefore, CML requires all of its clients to take up an insurance that repay the full amount of the loan to CML under this types of circumstances.
+Therefore, CML requires all of its clients to take up an insurance that repay the full amount of the loan under these types of circumstances.